semuconsulting/pyubx2/CONTRIBUTING.md

 ## Coding conventions

   * This is open source software.
 We endeavour to make the code as transparent as possible.
+  * We endeavour to keep the core code as generic and reusable as possible, and limit the amount of exceptional processing dedicated to specific UBX message types (though this is sometimes unavoidable).
   * We use [Eclipse PyDev](https://www.pydev.org/) for development and testing, but you are at liberty to use your preferred IDE.
   * We use [pylint](https://pypi.org/project/pylint/) (>=2.6.0) for code analysis.
   * We use [black](https://pypi.org/project/black/) (>= 20.8) for code formatting and ask that you do the same.

 ## Testing

+While we endeavour to test on as wide a variety of u-blox devices as possible, as a volunteer project we only have a limited number of devices available.
+We particularly welcome testing contributions relating to specialised devices (e.g. high precision HP, real-time kinetics RTK, automotive dead-reckoning ADR, etc.).

 We use python's native unittest framework for local unit testing, complemented by the Travis CI automated build and testing workflow.
 We endeavour to have 100% code coverage.